-Orthographic projections and isometric view of components used in engineering applications
+Orthographic projections and isometric view of components used in engineering applications.

-- K Venugpoal, Engineering Drawing and Graphics, Third edition, New Age International, 2005 1. - 2.
+- 1. K Venugpoal, Engineering Drawing and Graphics, Third edition, New Age International, 2005 - 2.
 Basant Agrawal, Mechanical drawing, Tata McGraw-Hill Education, 2008 - 3.
-Engineering Drawing Practice for Schools & Colleges, Bureau of Indian StandardsSp46,2008

-4. PSO2: D. Bhatt and V. PSO1: Panchal, Engineering Drawing, Charotar Publishing House Pvt.Limited, 2008
+Engineering Drawing Practice for Schools & Colleges, Bureau of Indian Standards-Sp46,2008 - 4.
+N. D. Bhatt and V. M. Panchal, Engineering Drawing, Charotar Publishing House Pvt.Limited, 2008 - 5.
 K.V.
-Natarajan, AText Book of Engineering Graphics, Dhanalakshmi Publishers, 2013 5.

-18MA201
+Natarajan, A Text Book of Engineering Graphics, Dhanalakshmi Publishers, 2013 a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems b.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-ENGINEERING MATHEMATICS II
+18MC201 ENGINEERING MATHEMATICS II 3104

-• Understand the concepts of partial derivatives and multiple integrals to define the area, volume and extreme values of various surfaces in engineering fields.

-• Classify the sequences and series in linear systems is convergent or divergent.

-• Formulate the real time engineering problem into mathematical model using ordinary differential equation and solve it by appropriate method.
+- Understand the concepts of partial derivatives and multiple integrals to define the area, volume and extreme values of various surfaces in engineering fields. - Classify the sequences and series in linear systems is convergent or divergent. - Formulate the real time engineering problem into mathematical model using ordinary differential equation and solve it by appropriate method.

-PO1.
-Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems

-PO2.
-Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences

-PSO 1: Analyze, design and develop electro mechanical system using contemporary tools

-1. Apply the concepts of partial differentiation to evaluate various parameters in signals and systems and characterize maxima and minima of functions for optimization problems.

-2. Apply multiple integral concepts to calculate the area and volume by appropriate vector integral theorems.

-3. Analyse the convergence and divergence of sequences and series by various tests.

-4. Apply mathematical concepts to construct first-order differential equations derived from real-time phenomena and solve them using appropriate analytical methods

-5. Execute the appropriate method to solve the second order differential equations.
+- 1. Illustrate the various parameters in partial differentiation and characterize the maxima and minima functions for signals and systems. - 2.
+Apply multiple integral concepts to calculate the area and volume by appropriate vector integral theorems. - 3.
+Analyse the convergence and divergence of sequences and series by various tests. - 4.
+Construct first order differential equations from real time phenomena and solve it by suitable method. - 5.
+Execute the appropriate method to solve the second order differential equations.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 2 1 - - - - - - - - - - 2 -
+1 1 2

-2 1 2 - - - - - - - - - - 2 -
+2 2 2

-3 2 1 - - - - - - - - - - 2 -

-4 2 1 - - - - - - - - - - 2 -

-5 2 1 - - - - - - - - - - 2 -
+3 1 3

+4 1 3

+5 2 3